Nearsoft/jobs/readme.md

 * Someone who lives our values, understand Nearsoft vision and strategy.
 * Understand Nearsoft processes and business model
 * People person
-* 10++ years in the software industry, 5+ year of experience leading/coaching teams in agile software development.
+* 10+ years in the software industry, 5+ year of experience leading/coaching teams in agile software development
 * Location: Hermosillo
 * Travel to client offices
 * Nice to have: Scrum or Kanban Management Experience